alanbernstein/blog/content/posts/benford.md

 ## Benford's Law

-When you first hear of this, the thinking might go something like this: if you choose a number randomly, shouldn't the first digit be uniformly distributed?
+When you first hear of it, the thinking might go something like this: if you choose a number randomly, shouldn't the first digit be uniformly distributed?
 Even if the original distribution isn't uniform, as long as it covers a wide enough range, why would the *first digit* have any bias?

 Explanations abound, but I find that they often miss the crucial point (like this otherwise fantastic [video](https://youtu.be/etx0k1nLn78) for example).
 Simply put, it is a direct consequence of the [log-uniform distribution](https://en.wikipedia.org/wiki/Reciprocal_distribution), which governs these "naturally occurring collections of numbers", e.g. measurements, population counts, etc. If you can accept that these natural collections tend to be log-normal distributed, Benford's Law is "obvious", that is, an unavoidable consequence.
 Some simply explain this empirically, giving examples.
 But I think there is more to it.